Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Introduction and main statement

 The RSW argument relates, to within a constant factor, quantiles of the left--right LFPP crossing distances of a ``portrait'' rectangle and of a ``landscape'' rectangle.
-In \cite{DD16,DD18}, these crossings are referred to as ``easy'' and ``hard,'' respectively.
+(By a crossing distance we simply mean the distance between two opposite sides of a rectangle.)
+In \cite{DD16,DD18}, these crossings are referred to as ``easy'' and ``hard'' respectively.
 The utility of such a result is that crossings of larger rectangles necessarily induce easy crossings of subrectangles, while hard crossings of smaller rectangles can be glued together to create crossings of larger rectangles.
-Thus, multiscale analysis arguments can establish lower bounds in terms of easy crossings and upper bounds in terms of hard crossings; RSW arguments then allow these bounds to be compared.
+Thus, multiscale analysis arguments can establish lower bounds in terms of easy crossings and upper bounds in terms of hard crossings.
+RSW arguments then allow these bounds to be compared.

 RSW arguments originated in the works \cite{Russo78, SW78, Russo81} for Bernoulli percolation, and have since been adapted to many percolation settings.
-The work \cite{DD16} introduced an RSW result for LFPP at high temperature based on an RSW result for Voronoi percolation devised by Tassion \cite{Tassion16}.
+The work \cite{DD16} introduced an RSW result for LFPP in the small noise regime based on an RSW result for Voronoi percolation devised by Tassion \cite{Tassion16}.
 Tassion's result is beautiful but intricate, and becomes quite complex when it is adapted to take into account the weights of crossing in the first-passage percolation setting, as was done in \cite{DD16}.